locoframework/loco-rails/README.md

 A lot of applications have dashboard, which presents informations about many resources.
 It would be good, if presented information was up to date.

-In the *"standard"* approach - controller action renders full page.
+In the *"standard"* approach - controller's action renders full page.
 If your dashboard has some dynamic elements, like charts for example - you need to hide raw data in **data attributes** or do some *spaghetti code*.
 It's  ingredients are Ruby and JavaScript.
 It's not recommended, but I think that everyone has prepared at least one dish like this ;-) Then, you need to ask front-end guys to process data and generate required dynamic views.
 They'll put JavaScript code in a place known only them, inside JavaScipt module or something...
-Then, they'll write (somewhere) code that fetches new data for every resource.
+Then, they'll write (somewhere) code that fetches fresh data for every resource.
 You have to write API endpoints.

 It's also worth considering to write a single API endpoint for all resources and bundle all data inside a custom structure.
-Of course, this approach will require time to consider, implement, document or explain to front-end fellas.
+Of course, this approach will require time to consider, implement and document or explain to front-end fellas.

 One dashboard - many problems.
 That's not all, though.
-Here is another one - let's check how the controller action, that renders a dashboard, could look like in the *"standard"* approach:
+Here is another one - let's check how the controller's action, that renders a dashboard, could look like in the *"standard"* approach:

 ```ruby
 def dashboard